Skip to content

 A field that only accepts numeric input.
 Useful for quantities, ages, or counts.

 A text field that validates the input is a properly formatted email address.
-If someone enters something that isn’t an email, they’ll see an error when they try to submit.
+If someone enters something that is not an email, they will see an error when they try to submit.

 A phone number field with formatting built in.